 Shawn Slezak's Biography

-Shawn retired from the Story County Sheriff’s Office in Iowa after twenty-two years of service.
-During his career he worked in the Jail division, Detective division, Civil division, worked undercover narcotics, and retired as a Sergeant in the uniformed Patrol division.
-Eighteen of those years Shawn was a member of the Story County Emergency Response team, serving the last seven years as the Team Leader.
-He is a state certified handgun, shotgun and rifle instructor, and ran the Story County Sheriff’s Office firearms program and managed the firearms range.
+Shawn is a retired Deputy Sheriff from the Story County Sheriff’s Office in Iowa.
+He retired as a Sergeant in the uniformed patrol division.
+During his career he worked in the jail, detective, undercover narcotics, & civil divisions.
+Shawn spent eighteen years as a member of the Story County Emergency Response Team, serving the last seven years as the team leader.
+He is a State Certified Handgun, Shotgun, & Rifle Instructor and ran the Story County Sheriff’s Office firearms program and managed the firearms range.
 Shawn is a Federal Bureau of Investigations National Academy graduate with the 248th Session.
-He is married with two daughters and enjoys spending time with them and the outdoors.
+In his free time, he enjoys spending time outdoors in the mountains.

 Mark Bourque's Biography

 Mark combines a Marketing undergraduate degree with a master’s degree in Criminal Justice.
 He has served as a policeman for 27 years with the Tyngsborough, MA Police Department, 21 of which has been in a supervisory role.
 His current assignment has him attached to the NEMLEC SWAT team as an operator.
 His experience includes active shooter, crisis negotiations, honor guard, RAIDER certified, as well as an ALICE National Trainer.
 He has been an ALICE Trainer for 5 years and has taught in 14 states across the nation.
 He has also been able to properly implement the ALICE techniques into 7 schools & 3 churches locally.